-Personal deduction = Personal deduction (gross wage <=1500 RON) [1-(Gross wage - 1500) / 1500]
+Personal deduction = Personal deduction (gross wage $\leq 1500 \text{ RON}$ ) \ [1-(Gross wage $\sim 1500$ ) / 1500]

-The dependent person can be the spouse, child or other family relative up to the 2nd degree (children, parents, brothers and sisters, grandparents and grandchildren) of the taxpayer or his/her spouse's with a gross taxable and non-taxable income (all income, whatever its source is included) which does not exceed 250RON in 2015 (or 300 RON in 2016-2017, 510 RON in 2018).
+The dependent person can be the spouse, child or other family relative up to the 2nd degree (children, parents, brothers and sisters, grandparents and grandchildren) of the taxpayer or his/her spouse's with a gross taxable and non-taxable income (all income, whatever its source is included) which does not exceed 300 RON in 2016-2017, 510 RON in 2018-2019.

-Children under 18 years are considered dependent persons, except for children aged between 16 and 18 who are legally employed, in which case the child is treated as a tax payer and he could be a dependent person only if his income is below the 250 RON threshold in 2015 (or 300 RON in 2016-2017, 510 RON in 2018).
+Children under 18 years are considered dependent persons, except for children aged between 16 and 18 who are legally employed, in which case the child is treated as a taxpayer and he could be a dependent person only if his income is below the 300 RON threshold in 2016-2017 or 510 RON in 2018-2019.

-Deductions for private voluntary pension contributions- contributions made to private pension plans are deductible from the tax base up to the limit of 1695.2 RON per year in 2015 (the equivalent of 400 Euros in RON).
+Deductions for private voluntary pension contributions- contributions made to private pension plans are deductible from the tax base up to the limit of the equivalent of 400 Euros in RON.
 The deduction is applicable only for employees.